gazzamc/Milestone-Project-One/README.md

 #### Surface
 I went with a combination of Orange, White and Black.
-I thought it gave a nice mordern feel to the website and was easy on the eyes when viewing.
+I thought it gave a nice modern feel to the website and was easy on the eyes when viewing.

 ## Features
 I combined bootstraps carousel and cards to create a dynamic testamonial section.